Safety and Security Guidelines for Rehab: What to Look For

 First and foremost, the program you select should be industry accredited.
 This means that the facility has met the program and safety standards defined by the accrediting body.

 All American Addiction Centers (AAC) facilities are accredited by the Joint Commission, Commission of Accreditation of Rehabilitation Facilities (CARF), or both.
 This guarantees that the facility has gone through an intensive review process to ensure the highest quality of care.
-In addition, our Laguna Treatment Hospital in Orange County, CA, is a licensed chemical dependency recovery hospital.
+In addition, our Laguna Treatment Center in Orange County, CA, is a licensed chemical dependency recovery hospital.

 In addition to accreditation, safe rehabs offer: proper monitoring for withdrawal symptoms and related emergencies, cleanliness, absence of hazards, restricted access to substances of abuse, proper medication distribution/containment, safety from other patients and staff, quality staff, ongoing training, and more.
 The following sections offer additional insights into critical safety and security measures to consider as you assess treatment facilities.